scoconno/scoconno.github.io/Teaching/Examined/Applied/Essay.md

 ## Signature Assignment (Final Project)

 ### Special Submission Instruction
++ Presentation slides must be submitted through **Blackboard**.

-The final draft of these projects must be submitted through NJCU's Tk20 site to earn a final grade.
++ The full paper must be submitted through NJCU's Tk20 site to earn a final grade.
 Details are here: [http://www.njcu.edu/general-education/signature-assignment-information-students](http://www.njcu.edu/general-education/signature-assignment-information-students)

 ### Introduction

 Our course began by investigating the meaning of life.
-We asked whether our lives have any external value given our mortality.
+We asked whether our lives have any external value that is not robbed by our inevitable death.
 Not only are we mortal, but our friends, family, and loved ones are too.
 Tolstoy was initially depressed at the apparent futility of our lives and considered suicide.
 The meaning of life then is intimately connected to questions about mortality and death.
 In this final part of the course, you will be investigating one of the following ethical questions about death (your choice!)

 1. Is suicide immoral?